nadbordrozd/nadbordrozd.github.io/source/_posts/2016-05-31-one-weird-trick-that-will-fix-your-pyspark-schemas.markdown

 I will share with you a snippet that took out a lot of misery from my dealing with pyspark dataframes.
 This is pysparks-specific.
 Nothing to see here if you're not a pyspark user.
 The first two sections consist of me complaining about schemas and the remaining two offer what I think is a neat way of creating a schema from a dict (or a dataframe from an rdd of dicts).

 ####The Good, the Bad and the Ugly of dataframes
-Dataframes in pyspark are simultaneously pretty great and kind of broken.
+Dataframes in pyspark are simultaneously pretty great and <del>kind of</del> completely broken.

 - they enforce a schema
 - you can run SQL queries against them